Tourism Statistics Thailand 2000-2021

 With 10,994,721 visitors in 2019 China provides the largest number of tourists (27.6% of total), while the country hardly provided any visitors in the first years of this millenium.

 Along the way, since the turn of the century there have been a number of temporary setbacks for the Thai tourism industry.
 You can sometimes see their effect on the number of visitors for a certain year in the graphs on this page.
 After a health scare, a political uncertainty, or a natural disaster, 'traditionally' the number of visitors decreases during just 2 or 3 months, and then picks up again.
 Memories from travelers are short.

 The following occurred the past 2 decades :

 Global recession and riots in Thailand 2009

 It is safe to say that health scares and the global recession had a more pronounced impact than the local political uncertainly, riots and demonstration.
-Thailand experiences an unstable political scene, but overall fortunately the tourism industry continues to grow with a moderate hick-up during the first three quarters of 2014.
-Visitors picked up again at the end of 2014 and kept on rising in 2015.
+Thailand experiences an unstable political scene, but overall fortunately the tourism industry continues to grow with a moderate hick-up only during the first three quarters of 2014.

 Interestingly, the tourism sector does not only depend only on foreign visitors.
-The number of domestic tourists actually dwarfs the number of foreign tourists.
-But domestic tourists (mostly Thais) do spend much less per day and their trips are shorter, on average two days and a half.
-In 2007 there were reportedly more than 83 million in-country travel trips.
-This created 380 billion baht in revenue.
+The number of domestic tourists may actually dwarf the number of foreign tourists,but domestic tourists do spend much less per day and their trips are shorter.

 Thailand has a tourist season when more visitors arrive.
 As you can see below, the number of visitors is almost consistently higher during the first quarter and the last quarter of each year.
 This coincides with a more pleasant climate in the country ('cold' season), and less favorable weather conditions in Europe, and large parts of Asia, like China and Japan.